 Not all yoga courses cover Ayurveda.
 But they should!
 If you are practicing Yoga then you really should be practicing Ayurvedic principles as well, or at very least thinking about them.
 Yoga Veda offers a FREE online course called Sister Science, it’s an introduction to Ayurveda for yogis.

 If you don’t already have a self-practice it’s time to start now.
-Once you start teaching it may be difficult for your to get to class often.
+Once you start teaching yoga it may be difficult for you to get to class often.
 This makes self-practice at home even more important, you need to practice what you preach.
-So start now.
-Dedicate a time and space each day to get on your mat and practice, even if it’s just 30 minutes a day.

-Anatomy and Physiology
+Learn about Anatomy and Physiology

-Most yoga courses either don’t cover much, make you pass an exam before taking their course or make you do an exam as part of your course.
-Regardless it’s important for you as a teacher to have an understanding of the body.
+Regardless, it’s important for you as a teacher to have an understanding of the body.
 I strongly advise any prospective teachers to first take an online Anatomy and Physiology course.
 It’s one thing you will never regret!